 The Academy Trust does not currently hold any funds on behalf of others.
+A resolution proposing that UHY Hacker Young be reappointed as auditor of the charitable company will be put to the members.

 Auditor

 In so far as the trustees are aware: